mia-platform/documentation/docs/console/design-your-projects/sidecars.md

 #### Delete sidecar

-You can remove a sidecar from a microservice by clicking on the Delete button inside the table row or, you can remove it completely from all microservices from the Advanced tab.
+You can remove a sidecar from a microservice by clicking on the Delete button inside the table row, or you can delete it completely from all microservices from the Advanced tab.

 ![Bulk delete sidecar](img/bulk-delete-sidecar.png)